Jq (programming language)

-jq is a widely-used command-line utility and very high-level, functional, domain-specific programming language designed for processing JSON data. jq filters its input data to produce modified output in a manner similar to AWK or sed, but operates on JSON values, rather than lines.
-In jq, programs consist of "filters" that can be composed in pipelines that perform a variety of operations on their inputs.
+jq is a widely-used command-line utility and very high-level, functional, domain-specific programming language designed for processing JSON data. jq filters its input data to produce modified output in a manner similar to AWK or sed.
+The input typically consists of one or more JSON values but may instead by one or more lines of text.
+In jq, programs consist of filters that can be composed in pipelines that perform a variety of operations on their inputs.

 History

 jq was created by Stephen Dolan, and released in October 2012.

 It was described as being "like sed for JSON data".
 Support for regular expressions was added in jq version 1.5.

 The original implementation of jq was in Haskell before being ported to the language C.

+The jq language was subsequently implemented in other programming languages: